Mouni Roy: Return to Hindi cinema and progression (2018–2022)

-Further work and streaming projects (2023-present)
+Further work and streaming projects (2023present)

 In 2023, Roy made her web debut with Milan Luthria's Sultan of Delhi opposite Tahir Raj Bhasin and Anjum Sharma.
 She played a cabaret dancer, Nayanthara in the series.
 Saibal Chatterjee stated that the script doesn't allow her to perform.

 In her first release of 2024, Roy played Yasmine Ali, an actress opposite Emraan Hashmi in the series Showtime.
 Writing for Hindustan Times, Devansh Sharma stated, "Mouni does get some moments to shine, especially a close-up shot where reel life echoes the real, but her arc is strictly work-in-progress."
 Later the year, she appeared as a TV host in Love Sex Aur Dhokha 2.
 Ganesh Aaglave of Firstpost was appreciative of her cameo.
 She then played Shruti, a woman-on-the-run alongside Vikrant Massey in Blackout.
 The film received negative reviews and Sukanya Verma opined that Roy's character was "reduced to chumps".

 In 2025, Roy first played a ghost in The Bhootnii opposite Sunny Singh.
 Rishabh Suri stated that she "fares well" in her role due to her experience with such supernatural roles.
 Following this, she played an Indian undercover agent in Pakistan in the series Salakaar alongside Naveen Kasturia.
 Vinamra Mathur was appreciative of her "nuanced character" and performance.

 Personal life

-Mouni Roy has been awarded the UAE Golden Visa, attributed to her frequent visits to the country.
+Roy has been awarded the UAE Golden Visa, attributed to her frequent visits to the country.
 On 27 January 2022, she married Dubai-based Malayali businessman Suraj Nambiar in traditional Bengali and Malayali ceremonies in Panaji, Goa, following a three-year relationship.
+They divorced in 2026.